 CBS News reported that there was shrieking and shouting when Epstein’s body was discovered the following day.
 Guards were heard attempting to revive him, saying, “Breathe, Epstein, breathe.”

-BuzzFeed revealed on Tuesday that purported details about Epstein’s death were posted on 4Chan less than 40 minutes before ABC News broke the story on Saturday morning.
+BuzzFeed revealed that purported details about Epstein’s death were posted on 4Chan less than 40 minutes before ABC News broke the story on Saturday morning.

 “[D]ont ask me how I know, but Epstein died an hour ago from hanging, cardiac arrest.
 Screencap this,” reads the post, which was published along with an image of Pepe, the mascot of right-wing trolls.
 When others said they did not believe the original poster, the person added additional information about procedures supposedly used in an effort to revive Epstein.